 - All contacts in HubSpot will go into Outlook, so you’re running the risk of making this sync very heavy depending on your database.

-To avoid those unwanted scenarios, use the filters, or you can turn off any of these two rules if they don’t fit your workflow.
+To avoid those unwanted scenarios, you can use filters or switch off any of these two rules if they don’t fit your workflow.
 This quick video shows the various options:

 What are filters and actions?

-Filters & actions allow you to really dial in the sync settings.
+Filters and actions allow you to customize your sync settings.
 For instance, consider the following example where contacts in an Outlook folder are matched up to an owner in HubSpot:

 There is a toggle at the bottom of this rule meaning you can also consider the rule in the other way around.
-Depending on the owner in Hubspot, some contacts will be synced to Outlook, and others will be kept out of scope.
-These IF-THEN rules are easy to create and the above is just an example.
-There are endless possibilities.
+Depending on the owner in HubSpot, some contacts will be synced to Outlook, and others will be kept out of scope.
+You can create these if-then rules for anything you like.

-In addition, PieSync gives you some pre programmed options to manage the sync.
-For example, making a choice of which application would ‘win’ when a conflicting change is detected.
+In addition, PieSync gives you some pre-programmed options to manage the sync, such as choosing which application would ‘win’ when a conflicting change is detected.
 Usually, you let your CRM win, but of course, this is an individual choice.

-This toggle is very relevant if you are going to fire up an Outlook-HubSpot sync with lots of contacts already living on both sides.
+This toggle is very relevant if you are firing up an Outlook-HubSpot sync with lots of contacts already living on both sides.
 For example, John may exist in Outlook as well as in HubSpot, with a mobile phone number in both systems.
 In that situation, PieSync needs to know once which of the two phone numbers to keep moving forward.